How large language model works: Explained conceptually.

 The model:

-Processes through transformer layers
+Process through transformer layers

-Predicts the next token
+Predict the next token

-Adds it to the sentence
+Adds is to the sentence

 Repeats until response is complete

-👉 It generates text one token at a time
+It generates text one token at a time

 After basic training, models are improved using:

-Good vs bad answers
+Good vs bad answer

 Helpful vs harmful

-This is called:
+This is called: Reinforcement learning from human feedback (RLHF)

 The model is trained to follow instructions better:

-Even though it’s “just predicting text”, it can:
+Even though it's just predicting text, it can:

 Answer questions